-Germany is often misundertood and overlooked by travellers, but this beautiful country in the heart of Europe has so much to offer.
+Germany is often misunderstood and overlooked by travellers, but this beautiful country in the heart of Europe has so much to offer.
 With a handful of truly stunning cities, medieval towns and fairytale castles at every turn, and landscapes that will take your breath away, Germany is a country well worth visiting.

 Best Time to Visit Germany

-April to mid-June can be unpredictable weather wise, especially in the northern cities, but you’ll be rewarded with fewer tourists, discounted rates and the first good days of summer.
+April to mid-June can be unpredictable weather-wise, especially in the northern cities, but you’ll be rewarded with fewer tourists, discounted rates and the first good days of summer.

 September and October offer great opportunities for the budget conscious and September into early October is characterised by warm weather and diminishing crowds.
 The second half of October usually brings wetter weather along with fabulous autumn colours and better deals on rooms and airfare, unless you’re visiting during Oktoberfest which is considered high season.

 November to March brings winter to Germany with short and dreary cold days, with freezing rain and snow in some places, especially in the south and east.
-This is the quietest time of year in the country and you’ll likely to find rock-bottom prices and have the streets to yourself.
+This is the quietest time of year in the country and you’ll likely find rock-bottom prices and have the streets to yourself.

 Germany Travel Tips